rcaelers/workrave-website/content/en/docs/applets/gnome/index.md

 ---

 In the [Gnome](https://www.gnome.org/) Shell desktop environment, a Workrave applet that shows all timer values can be added to a panel.
-This applet can be added by starting the `gnome-tweaks` application.
-In the `Extensions` page, enable the Workrave extension:
+This applet can be added by installing both `workrave-gnome` and `gnome-shell-extensions` (details may vary depending on system packaging).
+Then, in the `Extensions` application page, enable the Workrave extension:

 ![Enable Gnome Shell applet](/images/screenshots/gnome-shell-applet-activate.png#center)

-The Workrave applet will now appear in panel.
+The Workrave applet will now appear in the system panel.

-Note that if you are using Workrave from the Ubuntu [Workrave PPA](download/ubuntu), you have to install the `workrave-gnome` package.